 #2 Yellow line drawings

-#3 Global drawing checklist
+#3 Create a standard drawing review checklist

 - Codes & standards

-- Real-world check
+- Real-world application

 Codes & standards